navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### What is the function of swap space?

-The swap space is an area on the Raspberry Pi’s SD card (or additional USB drive) intended as a place the operating system can store data temporarily.
+The swap space is an area on the Raspberry Pi’s SD card (or additional USB drive) intended as a place the operating system can store data temporarily for quick access.
+This allows the Raspberry Pi to function as as if it has higher RAM (memory) than it actually does.

 ### How does NavPi use swap space?